vippsas/vipps-ecom-api/vipps-ecom-api.md

 </activity>
 ```

-**Please note:** The scheme should be same specified in `fallBack` URL sent to the ecom api when the payment is created.
+**Please note:** The scheme should be same specified in `fallBack` URL sent to the eCom API when the payment is created.

 The Vipps application will send the result to the merchant app by
 starting a new activity with the `fallBack` URL as a URL parameter in the intent.